-The entire crowd waits to exhale as Knievel approaches the landing ramp — a steep, crude structure of wooden boards, propped up by a van.
+The entire crowd holds their breath as Knievel approaches the landing ramp — a steep, crude structure of wooden boards, propped up by a van.
 It looks like he’s going to make it.

 As if throttling the expansion of my business wasn’t enough, next, my competition tries to change the rules of the game.
 They claim a law passed in 1969 prevents me from spending any money from pre-need sales.
 I don’t operate under the authority of the Board of Funeral Directors and Embalmers, so I’m under no obligation to follow their rules.
 Nevertheless, I try to play nice.
 LeRoy Perrin, the board’s own executive secretary, approves the continuation of my 40/60 split, so long as I change my corporate structure — which I do.
 Perrin, unfortunately, dies before he can put his approval in writing.